Dylan-Robson/Spark-Guides-and-Walkthroughs/BI-tools/Alteryx/Setting up Alteryx with Databricks.md

 ---

-<p align="left"> This documentation provides a detailed process on how to properly setup a connection to Databricks
+<p align="center"> This documentation provides a detailed process on how to properly setup a connection to Databricks
 	with Alteryx Designer to utilize Apache Spark's framework.
     <br>
 </p>